ntno/mkdocs-terminal/documentation/docs/configuration/plugins/macros.md

 ## 3. Verify Setup

-Test that the plugin is working correctly by adding `{{ macros_info() }}` to one of your documentation pages.
+Test that the plugin is working correctly by adding `{% raw %}{{ macros_info() }}{% endraw %}` to one of your documentation pages.
 You should see a table with entries describing the MkDocs configuration for your site and details about the build environment:

 <section markdown>
 <figure markdown>